anasalkasem/ArabicBot/replit.md

 # Binance Trading Bot

 ## Overview
-This project is an automated cryptocurrency trading bot for the Binance platform with **full Futures Trading support** (Long & Short).
-It utilizes an advanced technical analysis strategy to monitor prices automatically and execute buy/sell orders (Spot) or Long/Short positions (Futures) based on signals from multiple technical indicators.
-The bot aims to adapt to market conditions dynamically and provide comprehensive performance tracking, offering a robust solution for automated trading with leverage support, liquidation protection, and market regime-based strategy selection.
+This project is an automated cryptocurrency trading bot for the Binance platform, supporting both Spot and Futures trading (Long & Short).
+It uses an advanced technical analysis strategy, leveraging multiple indicators to monitor prices and execute trades.
+The bot dynamically adapts to market conditions, offers comprehensive performance tracking, and includes features like leverage support and liquidation protection to provide a robust solution for automated trading.
+The project aims to provide a reliable and adaptable tool for cryptocurrency trading, focusing on automation, risk management, and market responsiveness.

 ## User Preferences
 - The user prefers to be communicated with using clear, concise language, avoiding jargon where possible.